The views expressed by the host on this program, now documented to be almost always right 99.7% of the time.

 It is by no means enjoying majority support across the country in terms of people, population.

-Prop eight in California, it lost in California.
+Prop 8 in California, it lost in California.

-By the way, the constitutionality of Prop 8 is now being debated and decided by the Supreme Court, and that's one of the reasons all of this attention uh in Washington is being because that there's an attempt here to bend and shape the thinking of the justices on the Supreme Court.
+By the way, the constitutionality of Prop 8 is now being debated and decided by the Supreme Court, and that's one of the reasons all of this attention in Washington is being, because there's an attempt here to bend and shape the thinking of the justices on the Supreme Court.

 Dr. Benjamin Carson has taken the world by storm.

-Dr. Benjamin Carson from Johns Hopkins University took CPAC by storm any time Hannity last night, he just dominates.
+Dr. Benjamin Carson from Johns Hopkins University took CPAC by storm anytime he's on Hannity last night.

 Everybody loves Dr. Carson.

-And the reason they love Dr. Carson is that he is able to articulate and explain conservatism in a in a way that is persuasive without raising his voice at all.
+And the reason they love Dr. Carson is that he is able to articulate and explain conservatism in a way that is persuasive without raising his voice at all.

-He's saying, well, you know, I am going to retire in 130 days and two hours, five minutes and four seconds, and uh, who knows.
+He's saying, well, you know, I am going to retire in 130 days and two hours, five minutes, and four seconds.

 And I think Dr. Benjamin Carson probably got everybody in the Democrat Party scared to death.